 Such is the part that can be conveyed by the author regarding the things contained in the teachings of Islam which can make us happy and healthy.

 There are still many other things that the author cannot convey at this time.
-Easily in other articles, we can discuss more other Islamic teachings that are closely related to body health and happy life.
+Easily in other articles, we can discuss more other Islamic teachings that are closely related to body health and happy life (click here on how to be happy).
 Hopefully, it will be useful for all of us.
 Amen.